IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/05_Migrating_to_the_new_igCurrencyEditor.md

-animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported.
+animationHideDuration animationShowDuration|Used to set animation duration when dropdown list is displayed/hidden.|These options are replaced by new option `dropDownAnimationDuration` that controls the dropdown list animation duration. button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. display|-|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is removed.
+If `readOnly` is set to `true` the dropdown list cannot be displayed. dropDownTriggers|-|This option is removed.
+Now `Alt` + `down-arrow` shows dropdown. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
+Now if the editor is not focused, then a mouse click on the spin button will not focus the editor.